rolandyuwy/tp/docs/UserGuide.md

 ## Sort food items by priority

 The `sortpriority` command sorts the list of food items by priority from high to low.
-With this, you can easily tell which foods have higher priority.
+With this, you can easily tell which food items have higher priority.

 **Format:** `sortpriority`